The do’s and don’ts for exhibitors at an exhibition hall

 - do use a colour that suits your brand.
 If your website, leaflets and business cards are green, don’t paint your stand pink;

 - don’t overdo it, keep it simple.
 The (sometimes painful) combination of specific colours can create chaos instead of an appealing stand.
 Use soft, peaceful colours that create an inviting environment.
+Want to know why less is more?
+Read about it here.

 - Do use movement in an interactive way, this makes visitors more involved in your product and leads to a higher chance of interaction.
 An example I found creative was using a wheel of fortune, inviting visitors to spin it.